quantumlib/OpenFermion/cloud_library/README.md

    should contain the names of the files in the dataset.
 See existing files in the folder for an example.
 Be sure to have signed the CLA!

-3. Either give your email in the pull request or email [help@openfermion.org](help@openfermion.org) so that our team can privately send you a signed URL for the upload.
+3. Either give your email in the pull request or email us so that our team can privately send you a signed URL for the upload.

 4. You will recieve an email with a signed URL which you should use to upload